 The Texas rat snake has several natural defenses that help it avoid becoming prey for its predators.
 It has the ability to release a foul-smelling musk when threatened which deters some potential predators.
 The snake also has the ability to flatten its body and coil up in order to appear larger than it really is, which may intimidate potential predators.

-See also What is Thylacoleo carnifex Animal
+See also What is Tree Viper Animal

 In addition to these defensive strategies, the Texas rat snake is capable of delivering a nasty bite if provoked or threatened by a predator and may also try to constrict its attacker if necessary.
 This makes it difficult for most predators to successfully capture and eat it without being injured themselves in the process.